Med-AI-Lab/smile-segmentation-example/README.md

 # segmentation-example
-Minimal example for semantic segmentation
+Minimal example of semantic segmentation created for SMILE